SMCallan/SMCallan/README.md

 3.  **Human-Centric Security & Analysis**
     * Leveraging a foundation in Psychology (BSc) and Computer Science (MSc), I analyze the human element in digital systems.
 This includes exploring the behavioral economics of market decisions, as demonstrated in the **[Hindsight Trader Pro](https://smcallan.github.io/ChronoVest/)** analysis tool, and understanding the cognitive biases that create vulnerabilities in organizations and individuals.

-4. **Engineering for Intelligence: Code, Systems, and The Law**
-a.
-Software Engineering & Development Methodologies
+4.  **Engineering for Intelligence: Code, Systems, and The Law** Software Engineering & Development Methodologies**
    * [Agile LE Tool Development](https://smcallan.github.io/Agile-Law-Enforcement-Tool-Development/)
    * [Code as Evidence](https://smcallan.github.io/Code-as-Evidence/)
    * [SSDLC](https://smcallan.github.io/SSDLC-Security-Throughout-Development/)